oariel/sftp-integration/README.md

 ![Test](https://raw.githubusercontent.com/saivaai/sftp-integration/dev/images/sftp-test.png "Test")

-- Verify that you can log in and view your SFTP directory using the following command line, or using you SFTP client software
+- Verify that you can log in and view your SFTP directory using the following command line, or using you SFTP client software:
 `sftp -i path_to_private_key_file username@hostname`
 - Click `Test` to test your integration.
 When the test completes successfully you should see sample raw facility prediction files for the most recent day in the output directory
+> Note: Test will succeed only if there is prior raw prediction data for the selected facilities
 - Use the `Enable/Disable` switch to temporarily disable your integration or to enable it
 - Click `Disconnect` to delete this integration.
 > Note: When disconnecting, all exported files will be lost.
 This operation is irreversible